-Furthermore, our empirical investigation provides evidence that uncertainty effects differ between high-income and low-income countries.
-In particular, we show that uncertainty effects on financial depth and non-performing loans are more pronounced in low-income countries than high-income economies.
+We also examine whether the uncertainty effects differ between high-income and low-income economies.
+Scrutinizing the data, we show that uncertainty effects on financial depth and non-performing loans are larger in low-income countries than high-income economies.
 In contrast, we find that uncertainty has a significant impact on bank returns, liquidity and non-interest income in high-income countries.
-Interestingly, our investigation yields evidence suggestive of crowding out effects for low-income countries: changes in GDP leading to a decline in the availability of credit to the private sector in low-income countries.
-It is also worth noting that during ongoing banking crises, aggregate credit increases.
-This observation may be explained by the prevalence of efforts to increase the availability of funds in the financial sector to overcome the adverse effects of lack of credit on consumers and businesses alike.
-Finally, we provide evidence that the impact of foreign bank presence on the availability of credit varies between low- and high-income countries, while such differences are not observed for other aspects.
+Interestingly, our investigation yields evidence suggestive of crowding out effects for low-income countries: changes in GDP leading to a decline in the availability of credit to the private sector.
+We also provide evidence that the impact of foreign bank presence on the availability of credit varies between low- and high-income economies, while such differences are not observed for other aspects.